Vatsim-Scandinavia/controlcenter/docs/concepts/positions.md

    - **Frequency**: The frequency.
    - **FIR**: The four-letter ICAO code for the FIR.
    - **Rating**: Select the minimum required controller rating from the available options.
    - **Area**: Assign the position to an administrative area.
-As a moderator you can only assign the areas you manage.
+Only the areas you can manage are selectable.
 3. Click **Create** to save the new position.

 ### Editing a Position